 Unlike the ordinary lens, these objects both have a short length.
 So to start a fire, you should hold them one or two inches away from the tinder.
 This method is excellent when you have sunlight on your side.

-All you have to do then is focus the beam into one smaller spot and place tinder underneath it.
+All you have to do then is focus the beam into one small spot and place tinder underneath it.
 You will shortly make a flame.
 But, bear in mind that this method will only work if it is sunny outside.